Skip to content

 num_threads

 Number of threads used to train the model.
 Different learning algorithms use multi-threading differently and with different degree of efficiency.
-If None, num_threads will be automatically set to the number of processors (up to a maximum of 32; or set to 6 if the number of processors is not available).
+If None, num_threads will be automatically set to the number of processors (up to a maximum of 256; or set to 6 if the number of processors cannot be determined).
 Making num_threads significantly larger than the number of processors can slow-down the training speed.
 The default value logic might change in the future.

 tuner